MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/index.md

 ## Example

 Imagine you want to add a feature to your game which pops up a notification whenever one of a player's friends logs in.
-This can be done by leveraging the built-in `com.playfab.entity_logged_in` PlayStream event.
+This can be done by leveraging the built-in `entity_logged_in` PlayStream event.
 At a high level, you can set up this functionality in just a few steps:

-1. Use the [policy manager](pubsub-policies.md) to configure a policy which allows a player's friends to subscribe to their `com.playfab.entity_logged_in` events (Event Namespace = `com.playfab`, Event Name = `entity_logged_in`, Target Entity = `Player`).
+1. Use the [policy manager](pubsub-policies.md) to configure a policy which allows a player's friends to subscribe to their `entity_logged_in` events (Event Namespace = `com.playfab`, Event Name = `entity_logged_in`, Target Entity = `Player`).

 1. Add code to your client to retrieve a player's friends list after login and subscribe to `com.playfab.entity_logged_in` for each friend on the list.
 With each subscription, pass in a reference to the handler function which will be executed when this event is received.

 1. Implement the specified event handler function with code which pops up the notification.

 > [!NOTE]
 > This example uses a built-in event, but a similar process can be used for custom events.
-The only addition would be that custom events need to be sent from your code at the appropriate time by using the `WriteEvents` API.
+The only addition would be that custom events need to be sent from your code at the appropriate time by using the [WriteEvents](xref:titleid.playfabapi.com.events.playstreamevents.writeevents) API.

 ## Links